"Tell him that he’s the reason why most people hate Jews.”

 Really?

-It’s hard to see these statements as anything other than a breathtaking series of callous acts.
+It’s hard to see this hateful email communication as anything other than a breathtaking series of callous acts.
 And if a pair of senior attorneys at a law firm specializing in labor law — the very people who are trusted to protect plaintiffs experiencing attacks of racism, sexism, ageism and more — are capable of saying these things, what about everyone else?

 The Los Angeles Times quoted attorney Merle Vaughn, who recruits diverse candidates for law firms, wondering about the types of microaggressions women and minorities would have had to endure at a firm that allowed this to happen.
 That Barber and Ranen felt secure in putting their views in writing showed that “they believe they are above it and they won’t get caught,” she told the Times.